ananyakmehta/AAFSEC/README.md

 #### Test 5: Final Representation Confirmation

-A final sanity check that revisits the representation question from Phase 1, but now using the best-performing models from Phase 2 instead of just Logistic Regression.
+Revisits the representation question from Phase 1, but now using the best-performing models from Phase 2 instead of just Logistic Regression.
 This confirms (or challenges) whether the optimal segmentation holds across model types.

 Conditions: sentence-level vs. word-level vs. windowed segmentation, tested with the best classical model and the best neural model.